Skip to main content

 Appendix B

-Old vs New Filter
+Old vs new filter

 The Cinchy Event Broker/CDC Stream Source has the unique capability to use "Old" and "New" parameters when filtering data.
 This filter can be a powerful tool for ensuring that you sync only the specific data that you want.